cloudmesh/storagelifecycle/README.md

 Note:

+For Google, run:

+    gsutil config

-For Google, run: 'gsutil config' to set access credentials
+to set access credentials

 For AWS, in cloudmesh.yaml be sure to set the following values: